top of page

 children with developmental language disorder (DLD; also known as “specific language impairment” or SLI), dyslexia, or typical language and reading skills from 2nd to 4th grades to examine the relation between word learning abilities and literacy achievement.

-Our ongoing project is supported by a grant from the NIH/NIDCD (R01DC017156) and is conducted in collaboration with Dr. Dawna Duff at the University of Binghamton.
-The study currently includes children in 38 states from the United States.
-We are continuing to enroll children in 2nd grade who are experiencing reading or language difficulties.
-Click here to complete interest form.
+This project was supported by a grant from the NIH/NIDCD (R01DC017156) and conducted in collaboration with Dr. Dawna Duff at the University of Binghamton.
+Our 2nd grade participants included children from 40 states in the United States.
+We are continuing to follow up with these participants when they are in 4th grade.

 A prior study, supported by R03DC013399, involved > 500 2nd grade students in South Carolina who were classified into four subgroups based on their performance on assessments of oral language and word reading skills: DLD, dyslexia, combined DLD+dyslexia, and typical development (TD) and followed longitudinally through 4th grade.
 Recent key findings from this study include: